axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/architecture/index.rst

 Contains set of UI components.
 This module contains set of JSF Ivy Component to provide user the usages to work with Ivy Process Data such
-as: task, case, absence... , styles CSS and JavaScript file for component and theme library.
+as: task, case, absence..., styles CSS and JavaScript file for component and theme library.
 This is the most important module that user needs to use Portal.
 This module also contains AdminSettings component that is used to configure Portal.